Tracing Encrypted Traffic (TLS)

 Displaying Unencrypted Payloads

 Kubeshark can display the unencrypted payload in clear text by utilizing eBPF.
-It hooks into entry and exit points in specific functions within the OpenSSL library and Go’s crypto/tls package.
+It hooks into entry and exit points in specific functions within the OpenSSL library, Go’s crypto/tls package and Google’s BoringSSL.
 If Kubeshark detects TLS termination via one of these libraries, the entire message is reassembled into a request-response pair, similar to HTTP, allowing you to view encrypted traffic in clear text.

 eBPF TLS